 Hold regular face-to-face-meetings.

-Bob, Director of Sales, who is away on a business trip, texts a message to Susan, his assistant – We need to talk – something big has come up.
+Bob, a sales director, is away on a business trip.
+He texts a message to Susan, his assistant: We need to talk – something big has come up.
 Noon tomorrow OK?

 How do you think this situation turns out after Bob gets a chance to speak with Susan in person?

-To avoid the sort of mess created by disjointed communiqués like the ones above, regular meetings with your team can be useful.
-Called team briefings, they allow you to provide accurate updates on things like policies, projects, priorities, and staffing issues to key people, all at the same time.
+To avoid the sort of mess created by disjointed communications like the ones above, regular meetings with your team can be useful.
+Called team briefings, they allow you to provide accurate updates on things such as policies, projects, priorities, and staffing issues to key people, all at the same time.

 In a team briefing, people have an opportunity to ask questions, clarify their understanding, and provide immediate reactions and feedback.

 The basic characteristics of a team briefing are as follows:

 "When I started using Mind Tools, I was not in a supervisory position.
 Now I am.
 Along with that came a 12% increase in salary." – Pat Degan, Houston, USA

 This ensures that you don’t lose your plan.